atesgoral/ates.dev/src/posts/2024-12-01-responsive-canvas/index.md

 ### Resizing

-Typically, a canvas will be dynamically resized based on the size of a container, using CSS.
+Typically, a canvas will be set up to be dynamically resized to fit its container.
+After rendering the circle once, let's randomly change the width of the canvas container every second:

 <p class="canvas-container">
   <span class="canvas-subcontainer auto-resize">